bhbmaster/covid19/README.md

 - [ ] Add new graph called Deaths Per Cases (maybe).

 - [ ] Fix Canada plots.
 They stopped updating on 2022-05-03 as the used data source stopped being updated.
 I found a better data source, info in the comments at the top of canada-plot.py.

+- [ ] Clean up comments from working on Fix Canada Plots

+- [ ] Fix style / lynt problems reported in "PROBLEMS" tab of the terminal in VSCode.
+At least fix as many as possible without hurting the program function.